-- The port type must be TCP Raw or Telnet. - The console parameter must be set to Built-in (this is the only option in the Charon-SSP AWS product). - The TCP port specified must not be used for another application or another emulated Charon-SSP serial port on the same host system.
+- The port type must be TCP Raw or Telnet. - The console parameter must be set to Built-in (this is the only option in the Charon-SSP cloud-specific products). - The TCP port specified must not be used for another application or another emulated Charon-SSP serial port on the same host system.

-1 If the access to the Charon-SSP host system is via an SSH tunnel, no additional ports need to be opened in any intermediate firewall or AWS security groups.
+1 If the access to the Charon-SSP host system is via an SSH tunnel, no additional ports need to be opened in any intermediate firewall or in the cloud security configuration.
 Otherwise, make sure the ports selected for the console connection are not blocked by such firewalls or security groups.